 Women’s bodies respond differently to babies versus pumps, and it can have a huge impact on your ability to nurse long term.
 It’s important to give yourself a break, because oh my GOSH is this hard, and to do what you can to help your body respond as well to the pump as it does to your baby.

-Luckily, there are a few tricks you can use to ensure your supply is able to keep up with baby’s hunger — read on to up your pumping game.
+Luckily, there are a few tricks you can use to ensure your supply is able to keep up with baby’s hunger — read ahead to up your pumping game.
 And when you're ready, use our Niche Nursing Pillow to keep you comfortable while you pump or feed!

 #1 - Check Your Flange Sizes

 The wide pieces that cover your nipples during a pumping session are known as flanges, and having the incorrect size can be detrimental to how much milk you get when you pump.
 Your nipple isn’t properly positioned, so the pump can’t work effectively.

 Also, ouch .
 A poorly fitting flange can lead to some seriously sore nipples.
 Check your pump’s manual and review the positioning diagrams, and when in doubt — order another set to try out.

 Surprisingly, studies show that moms’ bodies are so amazing that we can continue to produce milk on even the most minimal diets (albeit nutritionally different).
 However, one thing we absolutely cannot produce milk without is water.

 Drink TONS of it.
 Even if you’re hitting your 64 ounces a day, if you’re still thirsty, keep going — making milk uses a lot of water, and you need to stay hydrated to keep up.

 Low-carb diets may have their place, but it’s generally not in a pumping mom’s diet.
 It’s not impossible, but it is tough to follow a low-carb diet and maintain a healthy milk supply, especially if you’re pumping.